 Here, we'll teach you everything you need to know about PSAT registration.
-We'll start off with a brief overview of how registration works and then go over the three key steps you'll need to take in order to register for the PSAT.
-We'll then explain how to register for the test if you’re homeschooled or living outside the U.S. before finishing off with our top tips for ensuring a smooth PSAT registration process.
+We'll start with a brief overview of how registration works and then go over the three key steps you need to take in order to register for the PSAT.
+We'll also touch on how to register if you're homeschooled or living outside the US before finishing with our top tips for ensuring a smooth PSAT registration process.

 PSAT Registration: Overview

 Unlike the SAT, for which you register online through the College Board, you will register for the PSAT through your own high school.

 Exactly how the PSAT sign up process works will depend on your school.
 Basically, though, here's how it works: schools inform their students when the PSAT registration deadline is, and then give instructions on how to register and pay for the test.

 The PSAT is offered in the fall during a testing window that lasts almost an entire month.
 In 2023, this testing window is October 2 to October 31.
 This means that your school can choose any weekday during that period to administer the test.
 The PSAT is also offered on a single Saturday during this window—this is a specific date chosen by the College Board.